Opposition groups call for protests on Monday as riot police clash with youths in Shia village in the west.

 The protesters say they are also demanding the release of political prisoners, which the government has promised, and the creation of a new constitution.

-Poverty, high unemployment and alleged attempts by the state to grant citizenship to Sunni foreigners to change the demographic balance have intensified discontent among the Shias.
+Poverty, high unemployment and alleged attempts by the state to grant citizenship to Sunni foreigners to change the demographic balance have intensified discontent among Bahrain’s Shias.

-Around half of the kingdom’s 1.3 million people are Bahraini, with the rest being foreign workers.
+Around half of the tiny island kingdom’s 1.3 million people are Bahraini, with the rest being foreign workers.
+The majority of citizens are Shia.